 Joint Venture Summary

-Combined after-tax earnings from the Cereal Partners Worldwide (CPW) and Haagen-Dazs Japan (HDJ) joint ventures totalled 24 million USD, up four percent from year-ago results.
-Constant-currency net sales for CPW grew one percent in the quarter, and constant-currency net sales for HDJ essentially matched strong prior-year levels.
+Combined after-tax earnings from the Cereal Partners Worldwide (CPW) and Häagen-Dazs Japan (HDJ) joint ventures totalled 26 million USD, essentially matching year-ago results.
+Constant-currency after-tax earnings from joint ventures grew 16 percent.
+Constant-currency net sales grew nine percent for HDJ, and were down two percent for CPW.

 Cash Flow Items

-Cash provided by operating activities totalled 381 million USD in the first quarter.
-Capital investments in the period totalled 124 million USD.
-Dividends paid rose to 248 million USD, reflecting the 15 percent increase in the dividend rate year-over-year.
-During the first quarter, General Mills repurchased more than six million shares of common stock at an aggregate price of 327 million USD.
-Average diluted shares outstanding totalled 660 million for the first quarter of 2014, down one percent from year-ago levels.
+Cash provided by operating activities totalled 431 million USD in the first quarter, up 31 percent from the prior year due to higher net earnings.
+Capital investments in the period totalled 147 million USD.
+Dividends paid increased to 266 million USD.
+During the quarter, General Mills repurchased 2.7 million shares of common stock at an aggregate price of 152 million USD.
+Average diluted shares outstanding for the first quarter of 2016 totalled 616 million, down two percent from last year’s first-quarter average of 629 million.